ComputerKWasTaken/BetterEcosystemProjectManagement/frontier/17-provider-ai-phase-plan.md

 ## Current Status

-Deferred.
-Do not implement Provider AI during Phase 8.
-Keep this page as the shape of the future work so the idea does not get lost, but focus the active lane on Story Card DOM + GraphQL drift investigation, guide work, and release prep.
+Active as Phase 9.
+Start with the smallest OpenRouter-backed vertical slice: configuration status, one chat call, normalized response, and a paste-ready live suite.
+Before implementation, verify the current official OpenRouter API details and model-list behavior.

-## Future Next Step
+## Next Step

-When this comes back into scope, implement the smallest OpenRouter-backed vertical slice: configuration status, one chat call, normalized response, and a paste-ready live suite.
+Implement the smallest OpenRouter-backed vertical slice: configuration status, one chat call, normalized response, popup key/status plumbing, and a paste-ready live suite.